 The Right to Appeal:

 If you feel the outcome of your hearing was not satisfactory, you have 10 days from the date of your hearing or judgement to appeal the case.
-Sullivan's Island Municipal Court is within Charleston County, therefore all appeals must be filed with the City of Charleston.
+Sullivan's Island Municipal Court is within Charleston County, therefore all appeals must be filed with the Charleston County Clerk of Court.

 Please note: Sullivan’s Island Municipal Court staff, Judges or Town Staff cannot assist you in completing this form.
 If you have any questions or require legal advice, please contact an attorney.